-It was Latin America, however, that would bear the brunt of these assaults, and CORU and other terrorist organizations ensured that the hemisphere experienced a wave of terror attacks.440 In 1974-75 this wave reached even Florida, and from 1974 to 1976 Miami was rocked by over 700 bombings.
-Even airplanes would drop from the sky, and the CIA made sure that hunting down these terrorists was difficult.
+It was Latin America, however, that would bear the brunt of these assaults, and through CORU and other terrorist organizations the hemisphere experienced a wave of terror attacks.
+422 In 1974-75 this wave reached even Florida, and from 1974 to 1976 Miami was rocked by over 700 bombings.
+Even airplanes would drop from the sky, and the CIA ensured that hunting down these terrorists became exceptionally difficult.

-10.1.8.
+11.1.8.
 THE ULTIMATE COCAINE COUP

 We now have a backdrop from which to view the evolution of Latin American drug markets.
 With the military coup of Banzer in Bolivia, coca production became effectively legalized and the Suarez organization would control much of these lands.
-By 1977, cartels had formed which would buy coca paste in Bolivia, turn it into cocaine in Colombian laboratories, and from there smugglers would use different routes to the United States, usually going through Mexico.441 While the market, at this point, was becoming
+By 1977 cartels had formed which would buy coca paste in Bolivia, turn it into cocaine in Colombian laboratories, and from there smugglers would use different routes to the United States, usually going through Mexico.
+While the market, at this point, was becoming professionalized, there were also disorder and chaos and the CIA thought that they could improve upon things.